2/26/2025

 Jeff Fisher

-Yeah, I mean, we're certainly looking for 150 to 200 basis points premium over, let's say the eight cap number that you might be able to acquire existing hotels for.
-And Portland, Maine Hampton Inn and has been our highest RIVPAR hotel for several quarters.
+Yeah, I mean, we're certainly looking for 150 to 200 basis points premium over, you know, let's say the eight cap number that, you know, you might be able to acquire existing hotels for.
+And Portland, Maine, Hampton Inn is, you know, and has been our highest rev par hotel for several quarters.
 We're pretty excited about the continued growth in the market.
 City of Portland has recently enacted a hotel moratorium.
 We are grandfathered in because of the application that we have pending for entitlement.
-So we still have, and we've talked about this for probably what I say is too long for two years, but it is that kind of market in the downtown Waterfront District to build on our parking lot next to our existing Hampton Inn, I think will certainly be very accretive if and when we get there, but we're still working with the city and with our engineers on getting this thing entitled.
+So we still have, and we've talked about this for probably what I say is too long for two years, but It is that kind of market in the downtown waterfront district to build on our parking lot next to our existing Hampton Inn.
+I think we'll certainly be very accretive if and when we get there, but we're still working with the city and with our engineers on getting this thing entitled.

 speaker